Benjamin-Schmitt/chall/README.md

 1. done unit tests,
 2. changed architecture to prevent props drilling,
 3. used Firebase to make a login feature so books can be saved for later reading,
-4. maybe used Gatsby do increase speed
-5. Added a footer with GDPR compliant Data Protection Info
+4. Added a footer with GDPR compliant Data Protection Info